joccing/geoguru/README.md

 Version History
 ===============

-v0.2	Use Python Shelve module and hide raw/data.out from command line if not provided.
+v0.2	Use Python Pickle module and hide raw/data.out from command line if not provided. v0.3	To add logic for  dependency on -f option and if pickle file is found.